strongly-labs/strong-js/README.md

 3. Add your brand new package as a dependency in your app's `package.json`
 4. Start developing inside `packages/<package-name>/src`.

 Your package will be built and updates made available to apps on save, in real time.
+And can manage releases for your packages using the [changesets](https://github.com/atlassian/changesets)

 ## Testing